pretix/pretix-fontpack-free/README.rst

 Fontpack: Free fonts
 ====================

-This is a plugin for `pretix`_ that adds fonts to the PDF editor.
+This is a plugin for `pretix`_ that adds free fonts to the ticket shop, PDF editor and PDF invoices.

 Font list
 ---------